DIY Projects

 Refrigerator Mod

 But, if you move the air around inside the box it slows down the frost from forming and keeps things on the bottom shelves a bit cooler.
-I added a small fan that I got off EBay for about $20 shipped.
-The fan uses the cooling fins as ground an the hot wire runs over to the hot side of the light switch.
+I added a small fan that I got off eBay for about $20 shipped.
+The fan uses the cooling fins as ground and the hot wire runs over to the hot side of the light switch.

 Another place that needs some help is the refrigerator coils.
-Most of not all RV refrigerators vent the heat via simple convection out the roof of the RV.
-So, on these 106 ° days in Texas there isn't much air moving at the back of the refrigerator.
-So, I thought I would add a small 12 volt muffin fan I had laying around to help move some air.
+Most if not all RV refrigerators vent the heat via simple convection out the roof of the RV.
+So, on these 106 days in Texas, there isn't much air moving at the back of the refrigerator.
+So, I thought I would add a small 12-volt muffin fan I had lying around to help move some air.
 I added a lighted switch so I could turn it off when it was not needed, like in the winter.
-I used some 3" decking screws and plastic stand offs to mount the fan.
+I used some 3" decking screws and plastic stand-offs to mount the fan.

 Return to DIY Projects